Blog

 Companies now have sensitive customer information, passwords, company credit cards and IP addresses floating around in Slack DMs and channels.
 Businesses simply can’t afford to take the risk of having this level and amount of sensitive information in Slack.

-To find out more about how Metomic can secure your Slack application, book a personalised demo with one of our security experts today.
+To find out more about how Metomic can secure your Slack application, get in touch with our team directly, or book a demo with one of our security experts today.

 Key Points:

 • While Slack improves communication and productivity, it can also be a breeding ground for data breaches.
-Sensitive information like passwords and credit card details can be easily shared accidentally or through hacking.
+Sensitive information like passwords, credit card numbers and bank account details can be easily shared accidentally.

 • The vast amount of data stored indefinitely, weak encryption, and easy integration with third-party apps make Slack a target for hackers.
 Leaked credentials and phishing attacks are common threats.